 The Siamang is a type of

 The life history and adaptation of the siamang is similar to those of other gibbons, but these primates generally have smaller day ranges, and, unusually, male siamangs play a much more active role in the raising of the young than do members of the other gibbon species.
-Like all apes, they are
+Like all apes, they are long-lived, and wild gibbons and siamangs may live until they are 30-40 years old.

 Like orangutans, siamangs and gibbons are threatened by habitat loss and the pet trade, particularly for use as tourist attractions on the Asian mainland.